Carving and Live RAM analysis

 - Physical drive.
 These are your physical hard drives with the names like "\\.\PHYSICALDRIVE1".
 Each hard drive is presented by a single item in the combo box.

-- Drive image file.
+- Drive image file, virtual machine, UFED image or chip-off mobile device dump.
 You can carve any image of the following types:

 yet.
 This applies to VMWare shared folders as well.

-The check box called Start carving after wizard finishes will
+The check box called Start extraction for found profiles will

 start carving, if checked, right after you close the wizard by clicking on